 Remember the sock drawer organizing project?
 Time to organize the junk drawer.
-It’s the same five steps (S-P-A-C-E), so it’s a great refresher on how to organize anything, and it’s a small enough project to get through in just 30 minutes or less.
+It’s the same five steps (SORT and Succeed), so it’s a great refresher on how to organize anything, and it’s a small enough project to get through in just 30 minutes or less.

 - should live somewhere else

 - Not a clue what to do with